 Using Tech-Driven Systems to Reduce Costs

-But to implement new processes and safety software alone isn’t enough.
+Implementing new processes and safety software alone isn’t enough.
 Workforce participation and engagement is crucial.
-Employers need to work to create a culture of safety.
-That includes:
+Employers need to work to create a culture of safety that includes:

 - Maintaining written safety processes.